-It is essential you read this handbook within the next few days to become familiar with policies, learning expectations and your evolving role as a nursing student.
-If you have questions please talk with your faculty, Dr. Gagalang, the Undergraduate Program Director, or me.
-Please complete the RN-BSN/CEP Program.

-Student Handbook Acknowledgement of Review page indicating that you have received, read and understand this handbook and its contents.
-This form is to be submitted to the Department of Nursing office no later than the first day of class.
+It is essential you read handbook within the next few days to become familiar with policies, learning expectations, and your evolving role as a nursing student.
+If you have questions, please talk to your faculty, Dr. Gagalang, the Undergraduate Program Director, or the Department Chair.
+Please complete the RN-BSN/CEP Program Student Handbook Acknowledgement of Review to indicate that you have received, read, and understand this handbook and contents.
+The form is to be submitted to the Department of Nursing Office no later than the first day of class.

 Please keep this handbook and its updates for reference throughout your time in the nursing program.
-Updates to the handbook will be made available annually and as required by the department, the university and/or the California BRN.
-It is your responsibility as a student to notify the Department of Nursing in writing of any changes in your contact information and/or program status.
+Updates to the handbook will be made available annually as required by the department, the university, and/or California BRN.
+Itis your responsibility as a student to notify the Department of Nursing (DON) in writing of any changes in your contact information and/or program status.
 Please review your Coyote email frequently as that is the official means of communicating by the nursing program.
 It is important that you receive and review changes in expectations and/or policy.
-You will find additional information from time to time on the Department of Nursing website (https://www.csusb.edu/nursing) and CSUSB learning management system (LMS).
-You will find current information posted about meetings, education, employment opportunities and scholarships on bulletin boards placed throughout the department office hallways.
+You will find additional information from time to time on the DON website and CSUSB learning management system (LMS).
+You will find current information posted about meetings, education, employment opportunities, and scholarships on bulletin boards placed throughout the department office hallways.
 Be sure to check for information often.

-Please note that as we make changes in response to the COVID-19 pandemic, you may be notified by the university, college, department or faculty of short term and/or long-term variations in policy, procedures, program content, or course delivery.
-Additional precautions, learning and documentation may be required.
-These variations are to promote the safety of students, faculty, staff, patients, and clients.
+Please note that as we make changes in response to COVID-19, you may be notified by the university, college, department or faculty of short term and/or long term variations in policy, procedures, program content, or course delivery.
+Additional precautions, learning, and documentation may be required.
+This variations are to promote the safety of students, faculty, staff, patients, and clients.
 Please continue to monitor nursing and university communications.
-We thank you for your compliance with these expectations.

-We wish you a professionally challenging, positive and rewarding experience.
+We thank you for your compliance and wish you a professionally challenging, positive and rewarding experience.